The Devil’s Deal

 “But what are the terms of your deal?”
 I raised an eyebrow.
 I heard no shortage of these stories in my time.
 Someone was stupid enough to make a deal with the Devil and got more than what they bargained.

-“I’ll admit,” The Devil’s voice pulled me out of my own thoughts, but my chest ached with desperation still.
+“I’ll admit,” the Devil’s voice pulled me out of my own thoughts, but my chest ached with desperation still.
 So close.
-“My terms can be quite steep.”

-“I guess that depends on what I’m getting.”
-I forced out.
+“I guess that depends on what I’m getting,” I forced out.
 I could have agreed then, but that would have been more foolish than I was willing to let myself be.
 I was foolish enough to entertain this conversation in the first place.

-“You can have everything you want.”
-The Devil smiled a syrupy, inviting, smirk.
+“You can have everything you want,” the Devil smiled a syrupy, inviting smirk.
 “In exchange, all I ask is for your soul after a life well-lived.”

 That seemed less than outrageous, didn’t it?
 After all, my soul had to go somewhere after a life well-lived, and while I did not sin, I never thought of myself as model citizen.
 At least this way, I knew where I was headed.